Yum Command Tutorial With Examples For Linux Package Management Like Install, Update Remove

 Group packages can be removed like a regular package.
 To remove group packages just provide groupremove like below.

-$ yum groupremove "GNOME Desktop"
+$ sudo yum groupremove "GNOME Desktop"

 Find Package Name With File Path

 If you want to search a filename in packages use provides or whatprovides.
 This is very handy option for looking what file belongs to what package.
 Here we query etc/grub2.cfg and get results from different versions of grub.